run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 Prometheus Alert Manager provides a structured way to connect to alert-management systems.
 Configuration details are [here](https://prometheus.io/docs/alerting/latest/configuration/){target=_blank}.
 There are built-in plug-ins for popular systems such as PagerDuty and OpsGenie, including a generic webhook.

-Following is an __example__ showing how to integrate Run:AI to a webhook:
+Following is an __example__ showing how to integrate Run:ai to a webhook:

 * Use [https://webhook.site/](https://webhook.site/){target=_blank}.
 Get the `Unique URL`.
-* When installing the Run:AI cluster, edit the [values file](../cluster-setup/cluster-install.md/#step-3-install-runai) to add the following.
+* When installing the Run:ai cluster, edit the [values file](../cluster-setup/cluster-install.md/#step-3-install-runai) to add the following.

 ``` YAML
 kube-prometheus-stack: